mmistakes/minimal-mistakes/_posts/learning/conferences/2022-11-07-web-summit.md

 ## Remote Education

--   I can’t single out an individual company here.
-But many are working to help provide meaningful education around the globe to underserved communities.
+-   I can’t single out an individual company here, many are working to help provide meaningful education around the globe to underserved communities.

 -   I don’t have a college degree, but I am fortunate to have a few things.